 By making housing expensive we are condemning ourselves to live boringly

 The distinction I am trying to draw here is… you know how some cafes design their food to look better on instagram than it tastes in reality?
-Investment houses are like that.
+Investment houses are that.
 They sell in neighbourhoods that look better on Instagram than they are in real life.

 Maybe most of us don’t want to obliterate all the chaotic things entirely; But since so many of us stand to benefit from just a little less chaos in the streets, maybe it wouldn’t hurt to shut down just one or two venues.
 Get rid of just a little public housing.
 We should each try to ensure there is just a little less chaos in the suburb this year than the one before, so that we make just a little more money.2 Surely the fun will keep happening in the next suburb over?
 Or the one behind it?
 Somewhere, someone is taking one for the team and letting their retirement fund deflate so that I can have fun, right?

 So all of this is to say, I do not think investors are bad people.
 I do not think anyone (or at least, hardly anyone) is being evil here.
 I just think we have set up a system where at each point where we have a choice, the easy option makes the world worse, and when we add up all the worse choices this aggregates to be really bad.3